-An External Examiner, a distinguished member of the subject community, is appointed by Faculty Teaching and Learning Committee, after recommendation from the Board of Studies.
+An External Examiner, a distinguished member of the subject community, is appointed by the University following recommendation from the Board of Studies.
 The External Examiner is expected to:

-See and approve examination papers

-Moderate examination and coursework marking

-Attend the Board of Examiners
+- i.
+See and approve assessment papers - ii.
+Moderate examination and coursework marking - iii.
+Attend the Board of Examiners - iv.
 Report to the University on the standards of the programme